Biola University: Conferences

 Biola holds two annual student conferences, the Missions Conference during the spring semester and the Torrey Memorial Bible Conference during the fall semester.

 The Torrey Memorial Bible Conference is also a three-day conference dedicated to students' spiritual growth.
 Every year, a specific topic is chosen that is geared towards the typical college student's spiritual needs.

-The annual one-day Biola Media Conference seeks to advance the integration of faith and the arts.
-It brings together Christian media leaders and other Christians for education, inspiration, and networking.
+The university also holds the Biola Media Conference, an event for Christian entertainment professionals to increase their skills.

 On November 16, 1996, the university hosted the first national conference on intelligent design.
 Later, Intervarsity Press published Mere Creation, a collection of the papers presented at the conference.
 Subsequent intelligent-design conferences were held at the university in 2002 and 2004.

 Since 2015, Biola requires students to attend five conference sessions and twenty chapel services per semester, or face a financial penalty.

 Center for Messianic Jewish Studies

 On October 8, 2007, Biola opened the Charles L. Feinberg Center for Messianic Jewish Studies in Manhattan.
-The center offers a master's degree in divinity in Messianic Jewish studies.
-The program, which is in cooperation with Chosen People Ministries, focuses on the education and training of leaders in the Messianic Jewish community.
-The program is approved by the New York State Board of Regents and the Association of Theological Schools.
+The center offers a master's degree in divinity in Messianic Jewish studies in cooperation with Chosen People Ministries.

-Organization
+Academics

 Schools

 Biola offers 47 undergraduate majors, 80 concentrations, and more than 150 professional fields of study.
-Degrees awarded include B.A., B.S., B.M., B.F.A., M.A., M.B.A., M.Div., Th.M., D.Min., D.Miss., Psy.D., Ed.D., and Ph.D.
+Degrees awarded include B.A., B.S., B.M., B.F.A., M.A., M.B.A., M.Div., Th.M., D.Min., D.Miss., Psy.D., Ed.D., and PhD.
 All are institutionally and professionally accredited and integrated with Christian doctrine.